When you host a fund drive, food drive, or fundraiser, you become a part of our impact and our mission to end hunger.

 The Food Bank serves families and individuals across Berkshire, Franklin, Hampden, and Hampshire counties.

-Hosting a Food Drive
+Hosting a Fund Drive or Food Drive

 Hosting a Fundraising Event